Challenges to GP access in the UK

 Connecting patients and practices

-It’s our aim to help connect patients and practices using the Think Healthcare solution.
+It’s our aim to help securely connect patients and practices using the Think Healthcare solution.
 Patient access was key to the development of our product, and we have already received favourable feedback from patient participation groups, practice managers and GPs alike.
 As an NHS-focused telephony solution, patients were always our main concern and I am delighted to see Think Healthcare’s features meet new NHS and QOF standards.